Penang Hokkien Mee (Prawn Noodle Soup) / 福建虾面

 Instructions

-- Blend the chili paste ingredients with a mini food processor until finely ground and well blended.
-Heat up the wok and add cooking oil.
-Stir fry the chili paste for 5 minutes.
-Dish up and set aside.
-On the same wok unwashed, add in a little oil and cook the shrimp topping.
-Add in a little chili paste, sugar, and salt.
-Pan-fried the shrimp until they are slightly burned.
-Dish out, let cool and sliced them into halves.
+- Blend the chili paste ingredients in a mini food processor until finely ground and well blended.
+Heat a wok and add cooking oil.
+Stir-fry the chili paste for 5 minutes.
+Remove from the heat and set aside.

-- Add 15 cups of water into a pot and bring it to bowl.
-Add in all the shrimp heads and shell and simmer on low heat for about 2 hours or longer until the stock becomes cloudy and tastes really prawny.
+- Add 15 cups of water to a pot and bring it to a boil.
+Then, add all the shrimp heads and shells, and simmer on low heat for about 2 hours or longer, until the stock becomes cloudy and has an intensely prawn flavor.

-- Strain the stock through sieve and transfer the stock into another pot.
-Discard the shrimp heads and shells.
-Scoop up and discard the orange "foam" forming at the top of the stock.
+- Strain the stock through a sieve and transfer it to another pot, discarding the shrimp heads and shells.
+Remove and discard any orange foam that forms on the surface of the stock.

-- Bring the stock to boil again and add in half of the chili paste.
-You can add more chili paste if you like it spicier.
+- Bring the stock to a boil again and add half of the chili paste.
+You can add more chili paste if you prefer a spicier flavor.

-- To serve, place a portion of yellow noodles, rice vermicelli, water convolvulus and bean sprouts in a bowl.
-Ladle hot stock over.
+- To serve, place a portion of yellow noodles, rice vermicelli, water convolvulus, and bean sprouts in a bowl.
+Ladle hot stock over the noodles and vegetables.
 If desired, add a few pieces of pork ribs.
-Top with sliced pork meat, sliced shrimp, egg quarters, and sprinkle with shallot crisps.
+Top with sliced pork, sliced shrimp, egg quarters, and sprinkle with shallot crisps.
+Serve immediately, and add more chili paste to taste if desired.

 Notes

-Traditionally, the shrimp heads and shells are stir-fried with oil until aromatic before adding them into the boiling water.
-You can do this extra step if you like.
+- Traditionally, the shrimp heads and shells are stir-fried with oil until aromatic before being added into the boiling water.
+You can opt for this extra step if you like.

-The hawkers in Penang also blended the shrimp heads and shells after they are briefly boiled to extract all the flavors from the shell.
-I tried this step before and found that the step is not necessary if you have plenty of shrimp heads and shells.
+- Hawkers in Penang also blend the shrimp heads and shells after briefly boiling them to extract all the flavors from the shells.
+I’ve tried this step before and found that it’s not necessary if you have plenty of shrimp heads and shells.

 Can I change to chicken bones.. thanks